-In the latter half of 2016, Windows 10 Mobile users from all over the world have been reporting being unable to sync emails from their Office 365 accounts on Outlook and being unable to sync their Office 365 accounts with OneDrive while using Mobile Data (2G/3G/4G).
-When they try to do so, users affected by this problem receive an error message containing error code 0x85050042 whenever they try to do so.
-While this issue can affect any Windows 10 Mobile user trying to sync with their Office 365 accounts via Outlook or OneDrive on Mobile Data, it is especially rampant among those trying to do so while roaming (using Mobile Data in a country other than the country their SIM/phone subscription is from).
-The error message that is seen reads:
+In the latter half of 2016, Windows 10 Mobile users from all over the world reported being unable to sync emails from their Office 365 accounts on Outlook.
+They were also unable to sync their Office 365 accounts with OneDrive while using mobile data (2G/3G/4G).
+When attempting to do so, the affected users received an error message containing error code 0x85050042.
+This issue could affect any Windows 10 Mobile user trying to sync with their Office 365 accounts via Outlook or OneDrive on Mobile Data.
+It was especially rampant among those attempting to do so while roaming, i.e., using mobile data in a country different from their SIM/phone subscription origin.
+The error message read:

 We’re not able to obtain the Single-Sign-on authentication token for your account.